LBU-OOP/OOPtutorials/ArraysAndArrayLists.md

 .
 ## Arrays Of Objects
-[The full example code is here.](https://github.com/LBU-OOP/OOPexampleCode/blob/main/ArrayListExample.java) So far we have looked at simple arrays of cardinal datatypes (ok for those paying attention String isn’t actually a cardinal datatype but it is shortcutter to behave like one).
+[The full example code is here.](https://github.com/LBU-OOP/OOPexampleCode/blob/main/ArrayListExample.java) So far we have looked at simple arrays of cardinal datatypes (ok for those paying attention String isn’t actually a cardinal datatype but it is shortcut to behave like one).
 We can also have arrays of Objects.
 So we could create a class Time and have an array of Times.

 Assuming a definition for Time.Java in our project.
 ```Java